mstksg/inCode/copy/entries/five-point-haskell-1.md

 -> Maybe b) -> [a] -> [b]`?
 In that case, it is clear that `Just` results are kept, and the `Nothing` results are discarded.

-Sometimes, the boolean is ambiguous to what it means.
+Sometimes, the boolean is ambiguous as to what it means.
 You can sort of interpret the [1999 Mars Polar Lander][polar] crash this way.
 Its functions took a boolean based on the state of the legs: